Avg: 3.5 from 200 votes

 From here, turn towards the summit and scramble up class 3/4 sandstone slabs up towards it.
 Angle right as you ascend and look sharp for a cairn marking a weakness in the upper cliffs.
 Once above the short cliff, climb up and find a short scramble that puts you on the summit plateau.

 To descend: As you descend the slabs down towards the valley the first rappel put you in, aim for a small pinnacle straight below (see photos).
 Follow the gully next to the pinnacle down until it cliffs out.
-There are three old pitons that can be used for a final free hanging rappel down.
+There two glue-ins with chains that can be used for a final free hanging rappel down.
 From there simply hike down the gully, take a right and head back to the car and don't forget to smile about dodging the tourist crowds and climbing a seldom visited summit.

 The crux doesn't need gear but some people would appreciate a sitting belay from whoever will climb up without a belay.